silviaberescu/cryptographic-bit-randomness-validator/README.md

 The **Cryptographic Bit Randomness Validator** is a Python-based web application designed to evaluate the unpredictability of bit sequences.
 This is crucial for ensuring cryptographic security by adhering to NIST standards for randomness testing.
 The application features a user-friendly web interface, powerful backend statistical tools, and Dockerized deployment.

+## Repository Migration
+This project was initially developed on GitLab and has been migrated to GitHub by [silviaberescu](https://github.com/silviaberescu).
+The history and contributions of all team members are preserved in this repository.

 ## Project Features

 - **User-Friendly Web Interface**: Simplifies the process of uploading bit sequences and reviewing detailed randomness analysis results.